 There are many scams related to green cards and U.S. visas.

-There are websites that offer to process visa paperwork or request money to complete lottery forms.
-The only official way to apply for the Diversity Visa (green card) lottery is directly through the official US Department of State website during the registration period.
+Helping With Visa Applications: There are websites that offer to process visa paperwork or request money to complete lottery forms.
+The only official way to apply for the Diversity Visa (green card) lottery is directly through the official U.S. Department of State website during the registration period.
 There is no fee to apply.

-There is never a fee to pay for a US government form.
-If a website is charging for government forms it's a scam.
+Fees for Government Forms: There is never a fee to pay for a U.S. government form.
+If a website is charging for government forms, it's a scam.
 Government forms and instructions for completing them are always free from the government agency that issues them.

-Websites, email messages, letters, or advertisements that say they can help you obtain a visa for a fee are fraudulent.
+Fees for Services: Websites, email messages, letters, or advertisements that say they can help you obtain a visa for a fee are fraudulent.
 These websites and emails cannot help you obtain a visa.
-For example, many fraudulent emails offer US visas or "green cards” in return for a fee.
-Visa services can only be obtained from official US government entities, including the Department of State, a U.S. embassy or consulate, or the Department of Homeland Security.
+For example, many fraudulent emails offer U.S. visas or "green cards” in return for a sum of money.
+Visa services can only be obtained from official U.S. government entities, including the Department of State, a U.S. embassy or consulate, or the Department of Homeland Security.

-In addition to soliciting payments for visa services, scammers may also be seeking your confidential information for identity theft purposes.
-Do not disclose any personal information on third party websites or via email.
+Identity Theft: In addition to soliciting payments for visa services, scammers may also seek your confidential information for identity theft purposes.
+Do not disclose any personal information on third-party websites or via email.

 How to Avoid Scams

-You will not receive an email message notifying you about winning a visa from the US Government.
+You will not receive an email message notifying you about winning a visa from the U.S. Government.
 In addition, no other organization or private company is authorized to notify DV applicants.
-Check your visa status online at http://www.dvlottery.state.gov.
+Check your visa status online.

-All email related to visa applications will only come from a .gov email address, which is the official US government email account.
-All visa-related correspondence coming from an address that does not end with ".gov" should be considered suspect.
+All emails related to visa applications will only come from a ".gov" email address, which is the official U.S. government email account.
+All visa-related correspondence coming from an address that does not end with ".gov" should be considered suspicious.

-To avoid scams, apply directly on US government websites, which end in .gov.
-Also, review this fraud warning from the Department of State.
+To avoid scams, apply directly to U.S. government websites which end in ".gov."